pikinder/DQN/README.md

 # Deep Q Networks in tensorflow

 This is a side project to learn more about reinforcement learning.
 The goal is to have a relatively simple implementation of Deep Q Networks that can learn on (some) of the Atari Games.
+## Content
+* **train_agent.py** contains the code to train and save the model.
+It will write summaries of the training reward per episode, the validation reward, the
+* **evaluate_agent.py** has code to load a learned model and let it run indefinitely.
+Currently only pong is supported.
+By default it will run the included model that is trained for 1000 episodes on Pong.
+It's performance is mixed.
+It plays ok, but loses most games.
+* **dqn.py** the deep q network implemented in tensorflow.
+The code supports standard DQN and DDQN.
+* **agent.py** class for interacting with the environement.
+* **config.py** contains the parameter settings for CartPole, AcroBot and Pong.
+* **util.py** some basic helper functions and the replay memory implementation
 ## Tricks used
 * Double DQN
 * Loss clipping